 Supplement your flock’s regular feed with some of the following garden favorites.

 The vegetables from this family—all of the summer and winter squashes, cucumbers, cantaloupes, watermelons and gourds—are all excellent sources of nutrition and hydration, and a natural intestinal dewormer for your flock.
 Pumpkins and winter squashes can also be cured and stored so that they can be fed to the flock throughout the winter months.

 Janet Garman, former feed-store owner, farmer and author of Chickens from Scratch (2015), advises that when gardening with chickens in mind, there are some vegetables that really help boost the birds’ nutritional intake.

 “Pumpkins are an especially good superfood,” she says.
 “They’re a great source of beta-carotene and antioxidants.
-The seeds even provide an intestinal worm inhibitor.
 Definitely grow extra pumpkins in your garden, just for your flock.”

 These veggies rank second only to grains as our most important food source.
 As such, fresh green beans and peas are nutritious and fun treats for chickens, and the entire plant can be fed to them.
 However, uncooked dry beans should be avoided as they contain hemagglutin, a toxin poisonous to chickens.

 The original scratch, corn can be used to feed chickens on the farm.
 It’s high in carbohydrates, but it’s also low in protein and nutritional value, so it’s best to feed in moderation.
 The whole corncob with either fresh or dried kernels attached can be fed to chickens, whereas the plants themselves are better as additions to the compost pile.
 (The entire plant is edible but the stringy leaves can become a problem in a birds’ crop.)